zzonyo/trust-docs-test/source/index.html.md

 a.
 For “Get Information of an order” interface (/swap-api/v1/swap_order_info), after the settlement or delivery, the system will delete all the orders in ended status (5: partially filled orders have been cancelled; 6: wholly filled; 7: cancelled);

-b.	b.
+b.
 There is a delay in “Order Details Acquisition” interface (/swap-api/v1/swap_order_detail), so it is better to fill in “created_at” (order timestamp) and “order_type” (order type, fill in 1 by default).
 In this way, it will directly query the database, so the query results will be more timely.

 ### Q20: Why are orders canceled by the system automatically?